danielmyers-xyz/danielmyersxyz/content/history/work.md

 ---

 ## 🧭 County of Marin
-**GIS Engineer**
+NOVEMBER 2022 – Present
-Department of Information Services and Technology, Data Team
+Department of Information Services and Technology, Data Team — GIS Engineer
-**November 2022 – Present**

-- Developed and maintain a Jupyter Notebook server integrated with Git and ArcPy, saving the county $8,000 annually by replacing proprietary software with open-source alternatives.
+- Deployed and maintains a Jupyter Notebook server configured with Python and ArcPy, integrated with Git for version control, and optimized for scheduling Python scripts, saving the county $8,000 annually in licensing costs by leveraging open-source solutions.
-- Manage the County’s ArcGIS Open Data Hub Site to facilitate streamlined access to public geospatial datasets.
+- Managed the development and ongoing maintenance of the County’s ArcGIS Open Data Hub Site, streamlining access to public geospatial data.
-- Automated over 100 updates in ArcGIS Online, migrating from map image services to hosted feature layers using Python Jupyter Notebooks.
+- Automated updates in ArcGIS Online using Python Jupyter Notebooks, transitioning over 100 features from map image services to hosted feature services.
-- Designed and deployed ArcGIS Experience Builder applications for Zoning and General Plan information.
+- Designed and deployed ArcGIS Experience Builder applications to deliver interactive Zoning and General Plan information.
-- Created Survey123 and Field Maps applications to digitize inspections, replacing paper-based workflows and enabling live dashboards and reports for Public Works.
+- Developed ArcGIS Survey123 and Field Maps applications to digitize inspection workflows, eliminating paper-based processes and saving dozens of hours of manual data entry and cleanup.
+These solutions enabled the creation of Operations Dashboards and Experience Builder applications to enhance decision-making and reporting capabilities for the Department of Public Works.

 ---

 ## 🏙️ City of Boston
+FEBRUARY 2018 – NOVEMBER 2022

 ### GIS Architect
 Department of Innovation and Technology, Analytics Team
-**2020 – 2022**

-- Administered the City’s ArcGIS Enterprise stack, including Notebook Server and Image Server.
+- Responsible for ArcGIS Enterprise deployment including installation, configuration, and administration of the base components and add-ons.
-- Developed automated ArcPy workflows to update and maintain maps, databases, geocoders, and portal content.
+- Developed automated workflows using ArcPy, ArcGIS Notebooks and other software as necessary to update and maintain databases, maps, geocoders, and portal administration.

 ### Senior Analyst
 Citywide Analytics Team

-**2019 – 2020**
+- Lead analyst for the Citywide Analytics Team working closely with data engineers, performance managers, and other analysts to create maps, applications, and other tools to support city operations.

-- Developed the City’s COVID-19 Vaccine Site Map to support public health response efforts.
+- Developed City of Boston’s COVID-19 Vaccine Map in support of the city’s COVID-19 response.
-- Created a Food Insecurity Index leveraging census and internal data to inform equitable resource distribution.
+- Developed a ‘Food Insecurity Index’ using census variables and internal data for the City of Boston’s Office of Food Justice to aid in resource-allocation decision making.
-- Led the development of maps and applications supporting diverse city operations.

 ### GIS Analyst
 Office of Emergency Management, Situation Unit
-**2019**

-- Directed the Situation Unit during major event activations, including the Boston Marathon and sports parades.
+- Led the Situation Unit during major emergency operations center activations, including Major League Sports Parades, the Boston Marathon, and Extreme Winter Weather.
-- Delivered real-time incident dashboards and briefings using ArcGIS and WebEOC.
+- Managed and coordinated the collection, analysis, and dissemination of situation information to support decision-making by incident commanders and other stakeholders through WebEOC and ArcGIS tools such as Survey123, Operations Dashboards, and Web Apps.
-- Coordinated monthly remote sensing and 3D data acquisition across the Homeland Security Region.
+- Served as project manager for Urban Area Security Initiative remote sensing and imagery acquisition project.
+Coordinated monthly with nine GIS and Data managers across the Homeland Security Region to procure imagery, LiDAR, and 3D data.
-- Managed a FEMA-funded remote sensing project and mentored participants in Google Summer of Code, developing a shelter location analysis tool for unhoused populations.
+- Mentored in the 2020 Google Summer of Code as a Mentor, creating a Python tool which analyzes city parcels/properties that could be used for temporary sheltering of unhoused people in support of the Federal Emergency Management Agency’s Regional Catastrophic Preparedness grant.
+- Developed and maintained ESRI Operational Dashboards for real-time decision making and daily operations.
+Tracked 911 (CAD), 311, flood sensors, weather radar, and other systems across the city.
+- Participated in the 2020 Google Summer of Code as a Mentor.
+Developed a Python Jupyter Notebook which analyzes city parcels/properties that could be used for temporary sheltering of unhoused people and long-term redevelopment for affordable housing in support of the FEMA Regional Catastrophic Preparedness grant.
+- Organized and facilitated a monthly GIS Working Group comprised of Metro Boston Homeland Security Region GIS professionals to communicate project status, data coordination, and to discuss future GIS applications.

 ---